anchpop/wise_mans_haskell/book.md

 -- [1]   [2]    [3]
 ```

-1) `\i` - A backslash!marginnote(Backslash was chosen because looks kind of like a the greek letter `λ` lambda, which you may recognize from Haskell's logo.), followed by all the parameters used by your function.
+1) `\i` - A backslash!marginnote(Backslash was chosen because looks kind of like the Greek letter `λ` lambda, which you may recognize from Haskell's logo.), followed by all the parameters used by your function.
 In our case we only have one, `i`.

 2) `->` - An arrow used to separate the two halves of the lambda